 PhD Scholarship Opportunities in Biomedical Sciences

-This page gathers information on available funding scholarship opportunities for PhD applicants to programmes run from the Deanery of Biomedical Sciences.
+Funding and scholarship opportunities for PhD programmes in Deanery of Biomedical Sciences.

-This exciting scholarship scheme provides a valuable opportunity for postgraduate research students to undertake a package of training and development which will help them to develop the necessary skills required to meet their career choices and offer them a breadth of development opportunities in areas such as teaching, public engagement, entrepreneurship, data science, and research.
+This exciting scholarship scheme provides a valuable opportunity for postgraduate research students to undertake a package of training and development, which will help them to develop the necessary skills required to meet their career choices.
+It offers them a breadth of development opportunities in areas such as teaching, public engagement, entrepreneurship, data science, and research.

-The scholarship covers the University tuition fee as well as a full stipend in line with UKRI rate (£15,609 for 2022/23).
-Subject to satisfactory progress, the scholarship is offered for 4 years (or pro-rata for part time).
+The scholarship covers the University tuition fee as well as a full stipend in line with UKRI rate (£17,668 for 2023/24).
+Subject to satisfactory progress, the scholarship is offered for 4-years (or pro-rata for part-time).

 To apply for the EDCS scholarship please note that you must first apply for admission to the PhD programme that interests you.
 Applying to a PhD programme is done online through the degree-finder by selecting the appropriate programme from this list and following the application process:

 After you have formally applied to a PhD programme the next step is to apply for the EDCS scholarship.
 Links to do this will become available a week to two weeks after your PhD application is submitted.

 The deadline for EDCS applications is 22nd March 2023.
 Therefore you are advised to complete your PhD application well in advance of this date.

 Please note that applications that are not supported by a supervisor will not be considered.

 The scholarship application form will be accessible via your EUCLID Applicant Hub.
 You will find guidance at https://www.ed.ac.uk/student-systems/support-guidance/applicants/apply-scholarship/pg-scholarship.

 The selection panel will shortlist candidates by the end of March 2023, and we anticipate that interviews will take place online at a date that will be confirmed as soon as possible.